|

 specialized Dev Environment Agent runs directly on the

-VM (not in a fork).
-Anything it installs, configures, or
+workspace sandbox (not in a fork).
+Anything it installs,

 .env persists to